 Overview of this Implementation Guide USA Extension

 This volume contains an Implementation Guide USA Extension.
-Section 2 describes the permitted scope of national extensions and the process by which national IHE initiatives can propose such extensions for approval by the IHE Technical Committee.
+Section 2 describes the permitted scope of national extensions and the process by which national IHE initiatives can propose such extensions for approval by the IHE Patient Care Coordination Technical Committee.

 Comment Process